 Water.
-Use a lot of it!
-Don’t be scared.
-Aim to get to 90% in relation to your flour quantity.
-But only if you are baking in a pot though.
-Water creates the freedom for big pockets to develop and gives you a moist and chewy crumb.
+Use a lot of it, don’t be scared!
+Aim to get to 90% in relation to your flour quantity, but only if you are baking in a pot though.
+Water creates the ‘freedom’ for big pockets to develop and gives you a moist and chewy crumb.

 Schoon goes on to say, all flour is not equal.
 Get stoneground flour.
-They use Gideon Milling because they have 100% traceability on every bag and their farmers are legit.
-They mill slowly and at cooler temperatures and this, for you, means FLAVOUR.
-And all the healthy stuff too.
+SCHOON uses Gideon Milling because the brand has 100% traceability on every bag and their farmers are legit.
+They mill slowly and at cooler temperatures and this, for you, means FLAVOUR.Oh and all the healthy stuff too…

 Lastly, Schoon advises that you should make contact with your local baker.
 It’s great to have a personal soundboard.
 Just remember they also have a day job so arrive with your sample for advice and not with a hundred questions about baking from scratch without trying yet.
 He then adds that it might be worth getting a good book.
 He recommends BREAD by Jeffrey Hamelman or Markus Farbinger’s (Ile de Pain) DVDs.
 An early 20s version of him makes a short appearance.

 Hartmann goes on to say the most important thing is to be patient as you cannot hurry good bread making.

 You can find Woodstock Bakery bread and baked goods (including sourdough, ciabatta, bagels, croissants and baguettes) at a range of local delis and shops in Cape Town.
-You can also visit their stall at the OZC Farm Market every Saturday.
+You can also visit their stall at the Oranjezicht City Farm Market every Saturday.
 For deliveries and collection contact the bakery directly on 074 797 7324.

 Gird says, never melt chocolate directly in a pan on the stove.
 Always use a “double boiler” system — a bowl on top of a pot of hot water.
 And don’t let the pot of hot water boil, chocolate is a sensitive creature!

 He then goes on to say that when mixing chocolate with cream or butter for a ganache, it’s best to have the ingredients at approximately the same temperature, it avoids the mixture from splitting.
-Guess who’s making a ganache this weekend?
+Guess who’s making ganache this weekend?
 This girl.

 That’s right, it’s us.
 We got some baking tips that should help you with your next baking endeavour.
-This may seem like an obvious one but people forget to do this all the time.
-Prep your pan before you prep your dough or batter.
+This may seem like an obvious one, but people forget to do this all the time… prep your pan before you prep your dough or batter.
 Avoid a disaster and just prep everything beforehand.
 Once your ingredients are mixed together, you need to pop your baked good in the oven immediately.